n0land0/fact-distract/README.md

 - As this project was built with SCSS, all stylesheets are contained within the src/styles directory
 - Dynamic styling for dark/light mode and animations are also contained within the src/styles directory
 - Component directories are nested within the directories of their parent components to mirror the code architecture
+- All routes defined in index.js
+- App/AppContextProvider contains all props and type validation

 ## Technologies